Álvaro (footballer, born 1916): Valencia CF

 Once the conflict ended in 1939, the Spanish Army liquidated its crews, which allowed Luis Colina, Valencia's sporting director, to sign Recuperación's best players: Álvaro, Mundo, Waldo Botana, and Poli Inchaurregui.
 He quickly established himself as an undisputed starter in Valencia, forming a great defensive partnership with Juan Ramón, which is widely regarded as the best pair of center-backs in Valencia's history.
 Throughout the years, Ramón began seeing Álvaro as the brother he lost, despite Álvaro being a Galician who fought on the national side and Ramón being an anti-Franco Basque.

 Together with Ramón, Mundo, and Vicente Asensi, Álvaro played a crucial role in the great Valencia team of the 1940s, which won three Leagues (1941–42, 1943–44, and 1946–47), two Spanish Cups (1941 and 1949), and one Valencian Regional Championship (1940) for a total of six titles, as well as one Cup runners-up (1944) and two League runners-up (1947–48, 1948–49).
-However, he was unable to earn a single cap for the Spanish national team; he was called up only once, for friendly against Switzerland at the Mestalla, but remained an unused substitute. Álvaro started in all three Cup finals, a 3–1 victory over Espanyol in 1941, a 2–0 loss to Athletic Bilbao in 1944, and achieving their revenge over Bilbao in 1949, keeping a clean-sheet in a 1–0 victory.
+However, he was unable to earn a single cap for Spain; he was called up only once, for friendly against Switzerland at the Mestalla, but remained an unused substitute. Álvaro started in all three Cup finals, a 3–1 victory over Espanyol in 1941, a 2–0 loss to Athletic Bilbao in 1944, and achieving their revenge over Bilbao in 1949, keeping a clean-sheet in a 1–0 victory.

 A tough player, Álvaro was never intimidated by opponents, being very hard to beat both in the air and on the ground, with his only weakness being his overconfidence.
 Sports journalist Manuel Sarmiento Birba once described him as "a defender of great power and sensational nerve.
 Tough, with manly tackles, he always exposed himself greatly in his interventions".
 Therefore, Álvaro sustained several serious and unusual injuries throughout his career, such as a ruptured eardrum following a blow that nearly left him deaf in Alicante, or a kidney hemorrhage following a blow that nearly killed him, forcing him to miss over half of the 1945 league season.
 Over the years, he and Ramón dominated zonal coverage, so both began to struggle following the tactical revolution of the WM, as they failed to adapt to strict man-to-man marking, and even though Álvaro managed to convert to the newly-created center-back position, he soon decided to leave that role to Salvador Monzó.
 He stayed at Valencia for eleven years, from 1939 until 1950, always as an undisputed starter, playing a total of 282 official matches, including 165 La Liga matches.

 In 1950, Álvaro wrote a very emotional letter to bid farewell to the Valencia fans before following Mundo to Hércules, with whom he played for three years, from 1950 until he retired in 1953, aged 37.